Foundation Levels

 Click here to see what our graduates have to say!

-In LEAP 1, students continue to build their reading, listening and communication skills by exploring exciting topics related to Vancouver, Canada and the world.
+In LEAP 1, students build their reading, listening and communication skills by exploring exciting topics related to Vancouver, Canada and the world.
 Students also explore the local environment through a variety of engaging educational outings and workshops connected to course topics.
 These activities provide students the opportunity to apply what they have learned and practice their language skills outside of the classroom.

 Explore Vancouver!
 Project - LEAP 1